mabdulkadir2/mabdulkadir2/README.md

 - 🔭 I’m currently working on **a End-to-End Anomaly Detection Pipeline.**

-- 👨‍💻 All of my projects are available here.

 - 📫 How to reach me **abdulkadir.27@osu.edu**

 <h3 align="left">Connect with me:</h3>